Table of Contents

 Preparation of Starch casein agar (SCA)

-Storage of Starch casein agar (SCA)
+Storage and Shelf Life of Starch casein agar (SCA)

 Result Interpretation on Starch casein agar (SCA)

 Interpreting the results on Starch casein agar (SCA) involves observing the colony morphology and growth characteristics of different microorganisms.
 The following information outlines the growth patterns and colony morphologies of specific organisms on SCA: